AnalogCyan/dotfiles/README.md

 # dotfiles

-My generic dotfiles I use in Linux and Windows.
+My personal dotfiles I use in Linux and Windows.

 ## Linux

 To install, run `./install.sh` and follow the prompts.

 ### functions

 These are the various aliases I have set in [fish](https://fishshell.com/).

 `function fish_greeting` Change the fish greeting to display a fortune.

-`alias ..` & `alias cd..` Alternate command for cd ...
+`alias ..` & `alias cd..` Alternate commands for cd ...

 `alias bsh` Alternate command to run bash.